sy2002/m65cores/index.md

 <img src="https://raw.githubusercontent.com/sy2002/m65cores/gh-pages/doc/retro.png">

-Oliver Graf made a [great YouTube explainer video](https://youtu.be/9Ib7z64z9N4) about recreating retro systems using FPGAs, about the awesome MiSTer project and about the difference between MiSTer and the equally awesome MEGA65.
+Oliver Graf aka lydon made a [great YouTube explainer video](https://youtu.be/9Ib7z64z9N4) about recreating retro systems using FPGAs, about the awesome MiSTer project and about the difference between MiSTer and the equally awesome MEGA65.
 Watch the video before reading on here, as it will provide you with valuable context.